Difix3D-W: Distractor-Free Few-Shot 3D Gaussian Splatting in the Wild: Limitations and Conclusion

 \section{Limitations and Conclusion}

-\textbf{Limitations.} Although SaveWildGS yields state-of-the-art results on 3D novel view synthesis for sparse sets of images, there are two limitations: (i) it can struggle to handle an object that may be static in the whole sequence (\eg, parked vehicles, standing pedestrians, \etc), which makes it hard to identify transient elements from the background; (ii) as depicted in Fig.~\ref{fig:limitation}, utilizing overlapped camera perspectives may reduce the regions available to reference, leading to a degraded 3D representation.
-To address these issues, incorporating prior knowledge about transient elements along with an additional inpainting model could be a promising direction for future work.
+\textbf{Limitations.} Although Difix3D-W yields state-of-the-art results on 3D novel view synthesis for sparse sets of images, there are two limitations: (i) it can struggle to handle an object that may be static in the whole sequence (\eg, parked vehicles, standing pedestrians, \etc), which makes it hard to identify distractors from the background; (ii) as depicted in Fig.~\ref{fig:limitation}, utilizing overlapped camera perspectives may reduce the regions available to reference, leading to a degraded 3D representation.
+To address these, incorporating prior knowledge about transient elements along with an additional inpainting model could be a promising direction for future work.

-\textbf{Conclusion.} In this paper we presented SaveWildGS, a novel framework for 3D reconstruction from sparse images with transient elements.
-SaveWildGS consists of a simple and effective reference-guided view refinement strategy that mitigates artifacts in rendered views via a reference view and a transient mask.
-Furthermore, to tackle sparsity in the Gaussian field we introduced reference-guided pseudo-label synthesis, which distills 3D representations using a DM.
+\textbf{Conclusion.} In this paper we presented Difix3D-W, a novel framework for 3D reconstruction from sparse images with distractors.
+Difix3D-W consists of a simple and effective reference-guided view refinement that mitigates artifacts in rendered views via a reference view and a transient mask.
+Furthermore, to tackle sparsity, we introduced reference-guided pseudo-label synthesis, which distills 3D representations using a DM.
 Our method replicates Gaussians by considering sparse regions to enhance the 3D representation and construct a dense Gaussian field.
-Extensive experimental results on constrained/unconstrained scenarios demonstrate that SaveWildGS achieves significant qualitative and quantitative improvements over the state of the art.
+Extensive experimental results on constrained/unconstrained scenarios show that Difix3D-W achieves significant qualitative and quantitative improvements over the state of the art.
 This advancement opens new avenues for 3D novel-view synthesis from a sparse set of real-world images.